MicrosoftDocs/microsoft-salescopilot-docs/articles/email-reply-premium.md

 ---
 title: Draft an email message using sales information in Outlook
-description: Learn how to combine Microsoft 365 Copilot with Copilot for Sales for a seamless and powerful sales experience in Outlook. ms.date: 03/18/2024 ms.topic: article ms.service: microsoft-sales-copilot
+description: Learn how to combine Microsoft 365 Copilot with Microsoft 365 Copilot for Sales for a seamless and powerful sales experience in Outlook. ms.date: 03/18/2024 ms.topic: article ms.service: microsoft-sales-copilot